Our Mission

 • Housing the U.S. Office of LIS, the renowned cross-national data center based in Luxembourg.

 The Center was created in 2016 with a generous gift from the James M. and Cathleen D. Stone Foundation.
-The Stones wanted to see research on the lower and middle portions of the economic distribution balanced by research on the causes and consequences of wealth concentration at the top – an area that has, historically, received less attention and funding.
+The Stones wanted to see more research on wealth specifically — with a focus on the causes and consequences of wealth concentration at the top — an area that had, historically, received less attention and funding.

 “America’s attachment to a market economy is robust, and I believe that its prosperity is well secured by our culture of challenge and innovation,” Jim Stone said in an interview following the creation of the Center.
 “There is a danger that we may find ourselves living in a market economy where a tiny fraction of the people and a small number of institutions reap far too great a share of the rewards.
 This would be a democracy in name only.”